ChicagoPark/ADV-DL/README.md

 > ##### `Which activation to choose?`
 > > <img width="250" alt="IMG" src="https://user-images.githubusercontent.com/73331241/166893493-c263b50b-547f-4e68-b781-ae0c66ba7c0d.png">
 > >
-> > Try to use ReLU first.
-If you have a problem with Dead ReLU, we can try Leaky ReLU, and if Leadky ReLU works, try to use PReLU.
+> > Try to use `ReLU first`.
+If you have a problem with Dead ReLU, we can try `Leaky ReLU`, and if Leadky ReLU works, try to use `PReLU`.
 > >
 > > sigmoid and tanh are usually used in Natural language process or RNN.